This is a tongue-in-cheek account of the events my dysfunctional family went through on the horsey section of our California road trip.

 In the advert, his gorgeous girlfriend, jumps on his horse, sniffs the lucky buggers neck, and they gallop off into the sunset.

 So I thought… Just how hard can horse riding be?
 I know bugger all about horses, but we’d be on a beach, so I couldn’t crash it even if I tried.
-And unlike the rest of our California road trip, dying in a fireball is unlikely.
+And unlike the rest of our California road trip, dying in a fireball is a lot less likely.

-I imagined myself galloping along Hornsea beach sat astride a horse wearing nipple high Spanx (me not the horse).
-I thought the Spanx would be a good way to keep my wobbly parts under control, or I’d just look like two sumo wrestlers shagging in a duvet.
+I sat there for a moment and imagined myself galloping along Hornsea beach sat astride a horse wearing nipple high Spanx (me not the horse).
+I thought the Spanx would be a good way to keep my wobbly parts under control, or I’d just look like two sumo wrestlers shagging under a duvet.

-In my head, I translated the million dollar Chanel perfume advert into the East Yorkshire version.
+As my mind wandered, I translated the million dollar Chanel perfume advert into an East Yorkshire version.

 Me: “Oi love – wanna croggy on me ‘orse ?”